 The Basics of SO Power Cords

+Many people may wonder, “What does SO cable stand for?”
 Let’s break down the meaning of “SO” because it perfectly describes the aspects that set this power cord apart from others.
 The “S” refers to “service cord.”
 More specifically, this means the cord supports 600 volts.
 The “O” refers to oil-resistant characteristics, thanks to an insulating jacket around the cord.
-For SOOW cords, the additional “O” means the cord is oil-resistant both on the outside and inside.

 SO cords contain many small strands of copper wires (between 7 and 12) that give the cord more flexibility, making it perfect for wiring tighter spaces.
 The insulation makes it better suited for environments with intense temperatures, either hot or cold.
-SOOWs, in particular, are weather and water resistant, hence the inclusion of a “W” in their name.

 Common Application I: Data Centers